 Crested Butte, known as "the last great Colorado ski town," and Mt.
 Crested Butte, home to the Crested Butte Ski Resort, are located 30 miles north of the Gunnison-Crested Butte Regional Airport (GUC).

-With a combined full-time population of 4,878, the two towns fill with tourists both winter and summer.
 While known as a world class destination for skiing and snow boarding in the winter, the summertime activities - mountain biking, hiking, fishing, hunting, golf and various festivals - draw even more visitors to these vibrant resort towns.

 According to an August 2018 article published by financial news outlet 24/7 Wall Street, Colorado was found to have the #1 best economy in the United States for the second year in a row based on GDP, 5 yr.
 GDP annual growth, unemployment, and 5 yr. annual employment growth.